ioBroker/ioBroker.javascript/docs/en/blockly.md

 This block simply binds two states with each other.

-You can achieve the same with this blocks:
+You can achieve the same with these blocks:

 ![Bind state](img/system_bind_1_en.png)